 If you survive for seven years after making the gift, no inheritance tax is due.
-However, if you die within this time, the gift will be added to your estate, and reassessed against other PETs you have given and your tax-free allowance.
+However, if you die within this time, the gift will be considered part of your estate for inheritance tax purposes.

 However, if much of the tax-free allowance has been used up against PETs and taxable lifetime gifts, this can leave little or no allowance to be used against the rest of the estate.

 Find out more: inheritance tax thresholds and rates explained

 Even if tax does become due on a gift, the tax may be reduced because of 'taper relief'.

 The chart below explains how taper relief can reduce tax due on potentially exempt transfers (PETs).

 While taper relief may reduce tax on PETs if you die within seven years of making them, it won't reduce the tax due on your estate as a whole.

 If that seems complex, consider the following examples, all of which involve trying to pass on £600,000, partially as gifts and partially as a final estate.

 Example one: gift below the nil-rate band